EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** You will need one of the following ROMs before you can proceed with the tutorial.

+To check the hash of your ROM, right click the ROM, click `Properties`, click `Checksums`, click `Calculate` to the right of `SHA1` and validate it matches one of the below hashes.

 #### Ocarina of Time Debug PAL GC (not Master Quest)
 > Currently the recommended option
 ```yaml